-PJT Partners Holdings has entered into a sublease agreement, commencing October 1, 2022 (the "Sublease") with Dynasty Equity Partners Management, LLC, a Delaware limited liability company ("Dynasty").
-K. Don Cornwell, a member of the Board, is the Chief Executive Officer and co-founder of Dynasty.
-Pursuant to the Sublease, Dynasty subleases certain office space from PJT Partners Holdings through October 1, 2024, subject to possible renewal, at annual rent of approximately \$800,000.
+PJT Partners Holdings has entered into a sublease agreement, commencing October 1, 2022 and renewed commencing October 1, 2024 (the "Sublease"), with Dynasty Equity Partners Management, LLC, a Delaware limited liability company ("Dynasty").
+K. Don Cornwell, a member of our Board, is the Chief Executive Officer and co-founder of Dynasty.
+Pursuant to the Sublease, Dynasty currently subleases certain office space from PJT Partners Holdings through September 30, 2025.
+For fiscal year 2024, the annual payments by Dynasty under the Sublease totaled approximately \$0.9 million.
 The rent, terms and conditions of the Sublease were consistent with those of similar subleases in the market as of the time the Sublease was entered.